varocketry/guitar-mastery-hub/public/lessons/lesson_042_minor_key_diatonic_chords.md

 ---

-## ðŸ“– SECTION 2: THE HARMONIC MINOR SOLUTION
+## 📖 SECTION 2: THE HARMONIC MINOR SOLUTION

 ### The Problem with Natural Minor v Chord